mugupta23/F1-data-analysis-final/README.md

 # F1-data-analysis-final
 An analysis of Formula 1 data using R, specifically comparing race stats between Red Bull and Mercedes from 2005 to 2021.
 This data was found on TidyTuesday (https://github.com/rfordatascience/tidytuesday/blob/main/data/2021/2021-09-07/readme.md) under 2021.
 However, the data was uploaded in September that year, so the data for the 2021 season is incomplete.
-However, the data still shows how Red Bull closed the gap to Mercedes over the years to eventually win the 2021 Driver's Championship, bringing an end to Mercedes 8-year long domination in Formula 1.
+However, the data still shows how Red Bull closed the gap to Mercedes to win the 2021 Driver's Championship, bringing an end to Mercedes 8-year long domination in Formula 1.

 Instructions: Click "Run all" at the top on the screen.
 Packages needed: ggplot2, dplyr